AlexTISYoung/snipar/docs/output files.rst

 effect estimates.

-This file has three columns: the first gives the name of the regression coefficient (i.e. direct_effect, population_effect, etc.), the second gives the corresponding regression coefficient, and the third gives the standard error.
+This file has three columns: the first gives the name of the regression coefficient (i.e. proband, for proband PGS; parental, for parental PGS; etc.), the second gives the corresponding regression coefficient, and the third gives the standard error.
 For example, in the two-generation analysis, if your PGS file has columns proband, paternal, maternal, then the effects file contains the estimate of the direct effect